 Be on the lookout for announcements on our website and on our Facebook page to learn more about how we are celebrating 2023.
 In the meantime - Happy Holidays to you and your loved ones and stay warm!

 It's time for all of members and Executive Committee to breathe in the crisp Fall air and relax.
-From October to December, the UCBMA considers this our downtime - a time that we are not eating, breathing, planning, dreaming about the Union Centre Food Truck Rally.
+During the months from October to December, the UCBMA takes time to reflect on the past year.
+This is also the only time of year we are not eating, breathing, planning, dreaming about the Union Centre Food Truck Rally.

 You may not think that a one-day event takes a lot of planning, but our members start their work in January with voting on whom our beneficiary will be for that year.
 At that point, we start breaking up into our committees, which are quite a few.
 While I can't give away too much of our planning process, just know that each person that contributes to these committees is highly valued!

 It's time for me to get back to my family and relax - January is just around the corner!

 If you were not at our November 2021 meeting you missed the check presentation to some wonderful, local non-profits.
 Our Union Centre Food Truck Rally beneficiary Cincinnati Children's Starshine Hospice received over $11,000, while many others received monetary gifts from the Historic Barn Painting event we organized in October at the Muhlhauser Barn.
 A huge shout out goes to Robert Kroeger for creating these amazing paintings and agreeing to share in the profits of his sales.

 The UCBMA Holiday Gathering is Tuesday, December 14th at Ohio Eagle Distributing and we'd love to see you!
 We are gathering donations for more worthy non--profits and hope to fill many local community members with joy that will extend into 2021.

 More news to come in your emails, so be on the lookout!